PaulHobbs100/pyBlockchain-basic/README.md

 4. Contract, Code that can be saved and executed ( like Ethereum, smart contract)
 5. Link, Link to external document store, not physically storing documents within the block itself due to size and implications.
+6. Proof, Proof of work  and/or proof of state
+7. PreviousHash, Hash of the previous block